robert-lindsey/WCRP/README.md

 Compiling WCRP produces two executable files: find_skills and cross_validation.
 Each has a variety of command line options you can view via the command line argument --help.

+You can tell the model to ignore the expert-provided skill IDs via --fix_beta 0.
+That argument reverts our WCRP to a CRP.

 #### Finding the most likely skill assignments

 The command